-Normal Function of the Tricuspid Valve in the Heart of a Dog
+Normal Function of the Tricuspid Valve

-In a healthy dog with a normal heart, the tricuspid valve provides a means of opening and closing the path between two chambers of the heart, the right atrium and the right ventricle.
+In a healthy dog with a normal heart, the tricuspid valve provides a means of opening and closing the path between two chambers of the heart, the right atrium, and the right ventricle.
 When the valve is open, blood flows freely through the opening from the right atrium into the right ventricle.
-When closed, it prevents blood from flowing through the opening in either direction, either from the atrium to the ventricle or backwards from the ventricle back into the atrium.
+When closed, it prevents blood from flowing through the opening in either direction, either from the atrium to the ventricle or backward from the ventricle back into the atrium.

 Tricuspid Valve Disease in Dogs